Melsun-Enterprises/eics-lms/README.md

 🚀 Frontend Drag & Drop Course Builder

-Edumel offers a cutting-edge drag-and-drop system to create dynamic and resourceful courses effortlessly.
+EICS offers a cutting-edge drag-and-drop system to create dynamic and resourceful courses effortlessly.
 It’s feature-rich yet incredibly intuitive—designed to enhance your experience and streamline course creation.
 📊 Personalized Dashboard for Teachers & Students

 A well-organized, user-friendly dashboard gives both teachers and students easy access to all essential features for managing their learning journey.